louisdasilva/assetTrack/README.md

         --> Hit the "SUBMIT" button.
         If any of the compulsory fields have not been completed the submission will not go ahead, instead the user will be informed with a message beneath the required field that they need to provide an entry in that field.

+  Logistics or maintenance personell can search the inventory for parts that are available to the airline.
+  To do so:
+  --